 These syndromes are caused by inheritance of abnormal (beta) thalassemia genes from both parents or abnormal beta-thalassemia gene from one parent and abnormal variant haemoglobin gene (HbE, HbD) from the other parent.
 The minister said in the last year, and the government has sanctioned 75 medical colleges.

-A total of 30,000 Health and Wellness centers were opened under the Ayushman Bharat scheme in the last year during the COVID-19 pandemic period, he said.
-Vardhan also said during the last six years, 24,000 new post-graduate medical seats had been created.
+He said a total of 30,000 Health and Wellness centers were opened under the Ayushman Bharat scheme last year during the COVID-19 pandemic period.
+Vardhan also said 24,000 new post-graduate medical seats had been created during the last six years.